stevemunk/azure-docs/articles/azure-maps/drawing-package-guide.md

 ## Step 4: Prepare the Drawing Package

 You should now have all the DWG drawings prepared to meet Azure Maps Conversion service requirements.
 A manifest file has also been created to help describe the facility.
-All files will need to be zipped into a single archive file, with the `.zip` extension.
-It's important that the manifest file is named `manifest.json` and is placed in the root directory of the zipped package.
-All other files can be in any directory of the zipped package if the filename includes the relative path to the manifest.
+All files will need to be compressed into a single archive file, with the `.zip` extension.
+It's important that the manifest file is named `manifest.json` and is placed in the root directory of the drawing package.
+All other files can be in any directory of the drawing package if the filename includes the relative path to the manifest.
 For an example of a drawing package, see the [sample drawing package].

 ## Next steps